Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 WIDE RECEIVER

 The receivers weren’t asked to do a ton — just 10 targets thrown their way on 49 plays — but they executed what was asked of them with flying colors.
-Tyler Lockett had a 52-yard TD on his only reception and now has nine for the season while Jaron Brown had his best game as a Seahawk, with three catches on three targets for 67 yards and two touchdowns.
-Doug Baldwin added his second TD of the year and Seattle also forced three defensive pass interference penalties.
+Tyler Lockett had a 52-yard touchdown on his only reception and now has nine for the season while Jaron Brown had his best game as a Seahawk, with three catches on three targets for 67 yards and two touchdowns.
+Doug Baldwin added his second touchdown of the year and Seattle also forced three defensive pass interference penalties.

 Grade: A.